autoSteve/ha-solcast-solar/README.md

 #### Reading forecast values in an automation

-When calculating dampening using an automation it may be beneficial to use un-dampened forecast values as input.

-This is possible by using the action `solcast_solar.query_forecast_data`, and including `undampened: true` in the parameters.
+The action `solcast_solar.query_forecast_data` can return both dampened and undampened forecasts (include `undampened: true`).
 The site may also be included in the action parameters if a breakdown is desired.
 (The optional site may be specified using either hyphens or underscores.)

 ```yaml
 action: solcast_solar.query_forecast_data